Thai art: Traditional

 Another example of mural painting influenced by Western-style made by Khrua In Khong.

 Traditional Thai painting is an ancient art form that has been passed down through generations in Thailand.
 The art form evolved through the Sukhothai, Ayutthaya, and Rattanakosin periods, with each era contributing unique elements to the style.
+Chris Baker and Pasuk Phongpaichit hold that wall painting was in fact very rare before the 1680s.
+They note that six European visitors between 1595 and 1690, among them Jacques de Coutre, Joost Schouten, Jeremias van Vliet and Engelbert Kaempfer, described the interiors of temples in detail without mentioning a mural, and argue that they cannot collectively have failed to see or record them.
+Their survey covers the region around Ayutthaya and excludes Lan Na, Isan and the Thai-Malay peninsula, and they caution that most surviving murals have been restored or repainted, probably several times.
 The paintings typically feature flat images with lines as the main boundaries, and use secondary elements such as trees, mountains, streams, and rocks as dividing events or areas of the image.
 The use of color is flat paint and does not show shadows.
 Natural colors derived from earth elements, minerals, rocks, metals, plants, and some parts of animals are used in traditional Thai painting.
 The colors are often monochromatic, but there are also five-color variations called benjarong.

-During the Sukhothai and Ayutthaya periods, traditional Thai painting evolved and was influenced by elements of the culture, including monochromatic and various colors.
+During the Sukhothai and Ayutthaya periods, traditional Thai painting evolved and was influenced by elements of the culture, including monochromatic and different colours.
 The paintings were found at various locations such as the ubosot, prang, viharn, sermon hall, ho trai, kuti, dharma cabinet, samut khoi, and phra bat.
 Ayutthaya period has more surviving examples of paintings, with many found in the form of murals on temple walls featuring Buddhism-related subjects such as history of the Buddha, Mahanipata Jataka, and Thep Chumnum.